 As mentioned above, numerous scholars attribute the text in Diodorus 34/35.1 to the Stoic philosopher Posidonius.
-Again, such an attribution does not mean that Posidonius shared the antisemitic views expressed by king Antiochus VII’s counsellors.
-The text expresses agreement with and admiration for the king’s rejection of the counsellors’ advice to wipe out the Jews, and this point of view that was certainly shared by Posidonius (and Diodorus).
-However, we cannot infer from such a rejection that the vision of the Jews as misanthropes hostile to others was rejected as well.
+Again, this attribution does not mean that Posidonius shared the antisemitic views expressed by king Antiochus VII’s counselors.
+The text expresses agreement with and admiration for the king’s rejection of the counselors’ advice to wipe out the Jews, and this point of view was certainly shared by Posidonius (and Diodorus).
+However, we cannot infer from this rejection of the counselors’ advice that the conception of the Jews as misanthropes who were hostile to others was rejected as well.
 Another text attributed to Posidonius, an excursus on the Jews in Strabo’s Geography, praises Moses and Mosaic Judaism but describes Judaism in the Hasmonean period as degenerated and superstitious (pointing in particular at the dietary laws and circumcision), and the Jews in Judea as hostile to others and warlike.
-We are thus entitled to infer that Posidonius perceived the Jewish mores of his time in a negative light.
+Posidonius apparently perceived the Jewish mores of his time in a negative light.

-In addition, most studies of Posidonius’ ethical thinking emphasize the centrality of philanthrōpia in his thought.
-Philanthrōpia belonged to the ethical principles that were to guide the relationship between the victor and the vanquished, those in charge of government and the governed, masters and their slaves.
-It was also a virtue to be praised in individuals and groups who behaved in a friendly and hospitable manner toward others.
-Another passage from Diodorus generally attributed to Posidonius describes the philanthrōpia of the Celtiberians, which shows that exceptionally, barbarians too could display this virtue, and that it was strongly connected to hospitality.
-Stoic philosophy viewed all human beings as kin through the bond of reason; it valued sociability and benevolence toward fellow humans in general, and thus could very well have fueled the tendency to blame the Jews for what some people perceived as an unsocial and inhospitable behavior.
+In addition, most studies of Posidonius’s ethical thinking emphasize the centrality of philanthrōpia in his thought.
+Philanthrōpia is one of the ethical principles that is meant to guide the relationship between the victor and the vanquished, the governor and the governed, and the masters and their slaves.
+It is also a virtue of individuals and groups who behave in a friendly and hospitable manner toward others.
+Another passage from Diodorus generally attributed to Posidonius describes the philanthrōpia of the Celtiberians, which shows that even exceptional barbarians could also possess this virtue and that it was strongly connected to hospitality.
+Stoic philosophy viewed all human beings as kin in that they possess reason; it valued sociability and benevolence toward fellow humans in general.
+When confronted with Jewish “particularism,” this worldview could have served as the background to the accusation that the Jews were antisocial and inhospitable.

-If the attribution of Diodorus 34/35.1 to Posidonius is considered too hypothetical to serve as evidence of a Stoic background to the characterization of the Jewish laws as misanthropic, the fact remains that two important texts that convey this view were included in Diodorus’s Historical Library, a work that on the other hand emphasizes the importance of philanthrōpia again and again.
+If the attribution of Diodorus 34/35.1 to Posidonius is considered too hypothetical to serve as evidence of a Stoic background to the characterization of the Jewish laws as misanthropic, the fact remains that two important texts that convey this view were included in Diodorus’s Historical Library, a work that otherwise emphasizes the importance of philanthrōpia again and again.
 This emphasis reflects the perspective of Diodorus himself.
 As Kenneth Sacks writes, “though not a Stoic thinker, Diodorus chose material that embodied many such sentiments, and his frequently employed standard of judgment – whether someone or something benefited humanity – is well founded in Stoicism.”
-The opening section of the Historical Library, which has often been attributed to Posidonius as well, but is now recognized as reflecting general ethical principles that were widespread in the first century BCE, argues that people ought to be thankful to historians who have written universal histories, because “it has been the aspiration of these writers to marshal all men, who, although united one to another by their kinship (syngeneia), are yet separated by space and time, into one and the same orderly body.
-And such historians have therein shown themselves to be, as it were, ministers of Divine Providence.”
-This passage is full of Stoic concepts, such as the notion of a general kinship (syngeneia) between all human beings or of a divine providence at work in uniting humankind.
-Such a universalist perspective may have led to a negative perception of Jewish singularity on Diodorus’s part, and ultimately to the depiction of the Jews as a people which stood apart from others out of hostility toward non-Jews.
+The opening section of the Historical Library, which in the past was often attributed to Posidonius as well but is now recognized as reflecting general ethical principles that were widespread in the first century BCE, argues that people ought to be thankful to historians who have written universal histories, because:

+It has been the aspiration of these writers to marshal all men, who, although united one to another by their kinship (syngeneia), are yet separated by space and time, into one and the same orderly body.
+And such historians have therein shown themselves to be, as it were, ministers of Divine Providence.

+This passage is full of Stoic concepts, such as the notion of a general kinship (syngeneia) between all human beings or of divine providence at work in uniting humankind.
+This universalist perspective may have led to a negative perception of Jewish singularity on Diodorus’s part, and ultimately to the depiction of the Jews as a people who stood apart from others out of hostility toward non-Jews.